jessye8/react-typescript-app/react-typescript-app/README.md

 React/Typescript starter app.

 Steps taken to create this starter app:
-1) Install typescript globally and link it `npm install -g typescript`, then `npm link typescritpt`
+1. Create a directory for app, `md <your app name>` and clone this folder.
-2) Create a directory for app, `md react-starter-app`
+2. Install typescript globally and link it `npm install -g typescript`, then `npm link typescritpt`
-3) The `npm init` command creates the package.json file and the scripts section was updated:
+3. Update the package.json file's scripts section:
    ```
    "scripts": {
       "start": "webpack --mode=development",
       "prod": "webpack --mode=productions"
    },
    ```
-4) The tsconfig.json file contains the object below.
+4. The tsconfig.json file contains the object below.
 Adding the jsx line, is similar to `tsc-jsx react` command  Webpack will be configured to handle include entry file.
-Use "es5" for target, if you need it to work in IE.
+Use "es5" for target, if you need this app to work in IE.
    ```json
    {
       "compilerOpions": {